DarkWiiPlayer/nanotest/readme.md

 Note: Numidium has been completely rebuilt in version 0.6!

+Warning: This repository is highly volatile.
+Before version 1.0 I may or may not decide to `push --force` history changes.

 Numidium is a Library/Toolbox mainly intended for [TDD](https://en.wikipedia.org/wiki/Test-driven_development).
 The core principiles of Numidium are
 - Simplicity of Implementation: doing more things with less code / classes.
 - Simplicity of Use: offering more options in less idioms.